fenago/deep-learning-for-nlp/Lab Guides/appendix_aws/Lab_20.md

 which you can run Keras.
 Launching an instance is as easy as selecting the image to load and starting the virtual server.
 Thankfully there is already an image available that has almost everything we need it is called the Deep Learning AMI (Amazon Linux) and was created and is maintained by Amazon.
-Let’s launch it as an instance.
+Let's launch it as an instance.

 -  Login to your AWS console if you have not already. https://console.aws.amazon.com/console/home